tsaoyu/blog/_posts/2018-09-19-pinhole-photography.md

 {% math %}{d = \sqrt{50 mm/750} = 0.258 mm}.{% endmath %}

-It is not easy to use home tools to engineer a hole at such precision.
+It is not necessary to use home tools to engineer a hole at such precision.
+Since the visible light covers the spectrum from 400 to 700 nm, the diameter between 0.23 - 0.29 mm is acceptable.
-Some very geeky ruler does tell you how a 0.25 mm hole should looks like.
+Some very geeky ruler shows you how a 0.25 mm hole should looks like.
 {% marginfigure 'mf-id-1' 'assets/img/pinhole_photos/with_ruler.jpeg' 'Original body cup with Nvidia ruler'%}
-But even you had a ruler like this, you'd better start from a small hole.
+But even you had a ruler like this, you'd better start from a smaller hole.
 Gently knock on the needle eye until it about to penetrate on the other side.
 Flip the body cup and repeatedly knock on the needle eye until you made the first hole.
 To extend the hole, use a larger needle on both side and knock them gently.